-Lookout Mountain is a 110-acre playground for outdoor enthusiasts in Golden, Colo., approximately 20 minutes west of Denver.
-The park is maintained by Jefferson County Open Space, and offers free admission.
-The park is popular with bicyclists and rock climbers, and features hiking trails as well.
+Lookout Mountain is a 110-acre playground for outdoor enthusiasts in Golden, Colorado, approximately 20 minutes west of Denver.
+The park is maintained by Jefferson County Open Space and offers free admission.
+The park is popular with bicyclists and rock climbers and features hiking trails as well.

 At the top of Lookout Mountain, visitors can enjoy a view that looks out over Denver.
 Buffalo Bill's grave and memorial museum both lie atop the mountain.
 The museum offers a glimpse into the life of William F. Cody, buffalo hunter extraordinaire and star of the Wild West Show.

 Golden City, now known simply as Golden, was established in 1859 at the foot of Lookout Mountain as prospectors searched for gold in the Colorado hills.